-The biggest use of tungsten is not to make filament, but to make tungsten steel.
+The biggest use of tungsten is not to make filament but to make tungsten steel.
 90% of the world’s tungsten is used to make tungsten steel every year.
 Tungsten is the most refractory metal, and tungsten steel also inherits this excellent characteristic.

-Turning tools made of ordinary carbon steel become soft when heated above 250°C, and naturally, they cannot cut metal.
+Turning tools made of ordinary carbon steel becomes soft when heated above 250°C, and naturally, they cannot cut metal.
 However, the turning tool made of tungsten steel is still hard as the temperature is up to 1000℃.
 Now, the barrel is also commonly made of tungsten steel, because the barrel will be heated by the friction of the bullet during continuous firing, but the refractory tungsten steel still maintains good elasticity and mechanical strength.

 Tungsten steel is also hard and sharp.
-But cemented carbide made of tungsten carbide and cobalt powder is harder than tungsten steel and even can compete with diamond.
+But cemented carbide made of tungsten carbide and cobalt powder is harder than tungsten steel and even can compete with diamonds.
 The cemented carbide is now widely used in various industrial sectors, such as the manufacture of parts in watches, high-pressure nozzles used in chemical plants, the manufacture of cores for seamless steel pipes, and drill bits for drilling machines.
 Tungsten titanium alloy, tungsten chromium cobalt alloy, etc., are all well-known cemented carbides.